GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 [Return to Table of Contents](#table-of-contents)

 # Features
 The website contains 15 pages in total.
-There is one home page, an adopt a dog page, an about us page, a form comple page, a 404 page and 10 dog profile pages.
+There is one home page, an adopt a dog page, an about us page, a form complete page, a 404 page and 10 dog profile pages.
 The website is fully responsive and will work on a range of devices.

 ## Common to all pages
 ### Header
-The header is a common feature accross every page on the website.
-It consists of a custom log containing an image and text and the navigation section.
+The header is a common feature across every page on the website.
+It consists of a custom logo containing an image and text and the navigation section.
 The custom logo is clickable and will return the user to the home page regardless of where on the site they are.
-The navigation section has four main linke, Home, Dog profiles, Adopt a dog and about us.
-Each link will drive the user to the corrisponding section of the website.
-The nav bar also contains some user feedback, as the user hovers over any item it will change color and become underlined.
+The navigation section has four main links, Home, Dog profiles, Adopt a dog and about us.
+Each link will drive the user to the corresponding section of the website.
+The nav bar also contains some user feedback, as the user hovers over any item it will change colour and become underlined.

 ![Image of the header](/documentation/features/header.png)

 ![Image of the header mobile](/documentation/features/header-mobile.png)

 ### Footer
-The footer is also a feature that is common accros all pages of the website.
+The footer is also a feature that is common across all pages of the website.
 The footer holds icon links to all of the different social networking platforms as well as a copyright.
 The icons are a deep yellow colour to draw the users attention.
-All icons in the footer also provide feedback to the user and change colour to indicate they are clickable. when clicked the links will open in new tabs to ensure the user still has access to our website.
+All icons in the footer also provide feedback to the user and change colour to indicate they are clickable.
+When clicked the links will open in new tabs to ensure the user still has access to our website.

 ![Image of the footer](/documentation/features/footer.png)